EarthSystemModelling/GROW/README.md

 -------------------------------------------------------

 <br/>

-References and descriptions to the original data can be found in:
+The data set can be found at: Insert Zendodo link References and descriptions to the original data can be found in:
 (Bäthge et al.2026) ~ here I will cite the paper

 **The workflow to create GROW is implemented in the following scripts which should be run sequentially in the order:**